CVE-2025-48432

 Mitigation and workarounds

-The issue has been fixed in Django versions 5.2.2, 5.1.10, and 4.2.22.
+The issue has been fixed in Django versions 5.2.3, 5.1.11, and 4.2.23.
 The fix involves modifying the internal django.utils.log.log_response() function to escape all positional formatting arguments using a safe encoding.
-Users are encouraged to upgrade to the patched versions as soon as possible (Django Announce, Ubuntu Security).
+An additional hardening patch was released on June 10, 2025, to migrate remaining response logging paths to a safer logging implementation.
+Users are encouraged to upgrade to the patched versions as soon as possible (Django Bugfix, Django Security).

 Community reactions

-The Django security team has classified this vulnerability as 'moderate' severity according to their security policy.
-Ubuntu has rated this as a low-priority security issue, noting that it only allows injecting ANSI characters into log files (Ubuntu CVE).
+The Django security team has classified this vulnerability as 'low' severity according to their security policy.
+Ubuntu has rated this as a low-priority security issue, noting that it only allows injecting ANSI characters into log files.
+Additionally, there have been reports of issues with automated update systems, as GitHub Dependabot has been failing to send updates for Django 5.2.3 even when triggered manually (Ubuntu CVE, OSS Security).

 Additional resources